 He recalls hearing his father’s voice telling him not to panic.

-Hausman was “really good friends” with the victim, Joseph Blickenstaff.
+Hausman was “really good friends” with the lost squad member, Joseph Blickenstaff.

-The driver and squad leader in the second vehicle also died.
+The driver and the squad leader in the second vehicle also died.
 Hausman was friends with the driver, J. Riverea Wesley.
-Staff sergeant Steven H. Bridges was the squad leader lost that day.
+Staff Sergeant Steven H. Bridges was the squad leader lost that day.

 The Aftermath Comes Home